zephyrproject-rtos/zephyr/doc/about_zephyr.rst

   increase performance.
 An optional error checking infrastructure is provided that can assist in debugging during application development.

-The Zephyr kernel is suppported on multiple architectures, including ARM Cortex-M, Intel x86, and ARC.
+The Zephyr kernel is supported on multiple architectures, including ARM Cortex-M, Intel x86, and ARC.
 The list of supported platforms can be found :ref:`here <platform>`.